AntoineGanne/AntoineGanne/README.md

 Various experiences in Machine Learning with Scikit-Learn

-I highly recommend reading [Weapons of Math Destruction](https://weaponsofmathdestructionbook.com/) by Cathy O'Neil
+I highly recommend reading [Weapons of Math Destruction](https://weaponsofmathdestructionbook.com/) by Cathy O'Neil!

 ## Unity
 Learned Unity for my internship in Tokyo where I worked on Sigverse, a framework for Human-Robot Interaction experiences in Virtual Reality.